jobellet/ADHDtools/README.md

 * **Category achievements + toggle:** finish a few tasks for two different users.
 In Rewards/Achievements, toggle between active user and all users and verify category rows list counts, points, and minutes.
 * **Family overview:** create at least one task per user with planner dates today.
 The Home view should show a card per user with current/next populated and remain readable on mobile widths.
 * **Habit → achievements:** add a habit, mark today as complete, then open Rewards/Achievements.
 A new “habit” task for the active user should appear in TaskStore (via console `window.TaskStore.getAllTasks().filter(t => t.category === 'habit')`), and totals/ledger should refresh without switching users.
+* **Family columns render:** create 3–4 users with routine tasks inside a morning window (e.g., 06:00–10:00).
+Open the Family tab and confirm each user receives a column with vertically spaced tasks.
+* **Window refresh:** change the window start/end fields and click Refresh.
+Verify task positions update relative to the adjusted window bounds.
+* **Dependency styling:** add an incomplete dependency; the dependent task should display the blocked styling in the Family view.
+* **Images for non-readers:** set `canRead=false` for a child, map their tasks to images, and confirm the column shows image-first tiles.
+* **Display mode:** toggle big-screen display mode to hide navigation chrome and ensure the layout remains readable on large and small screens.

 The **Today View** (on the Home tab) highlights the current task, the next three items, and quick actions to start focus, mark done (updates TaskStore), or skip/reschedule with higher urgency.
 The skip flow now offers "end of day", "tomorrow", or a custom date/time while recording a skip count that feeds into urgency smoothing and guards against violating dependencies.